Yamanaka-Lab-TUAT/DNN-NMT/README.md

 <a id="3"></a>
 ## Demonstration
 - If you try this demonstration on your computer, please see [Requirements](#2).
-- You can run our trained NN using the following command and estimate biaxial stress-strain curves.
+- You can run the trained NN using the following command and estimate biaxial stress-strain curves.
 ```bash
 python drawSScurve.py
 ```